trust, but verify.

 How to verify.

 After downloading, open Terminal and compute the SHA256 of the DMG.
 Compare it to the value above.
-If they match, the file you have is byte-for-byte the file we shipped.
+If they match, the file you have is byte-for-byte the file I shipped.

 macOS / Linux